Man accused of murdering family in house fire ‘is in a coma and may not recover’

 Judge Jonathan Rose, the Recorder of Bradford, set a provisional trial date of March 4.

-Police said Sunderland was arrested following police inquiries in the Keighley area of the city in the early hours of Monday morning.
+Police said Sunderland was arrested following police inquiries in the Keighley area in the early hours of Monday morning.

 Shabir was arrested when he attended a police station after 10am on the same day.